-So what can you do to reduce your risk of developing diabetes?
-Here are five lifestyle tips.
+What can you do to reduce your risk of type 2 diabetes?

-Try replacing some meat meals with plant proteins such as legumes as these are high in fibre and help to manage blood sugars.
+Our tip?
+Try replacing some meat meals with plant proteins such as legumes as these are high in fibre and help to manage blood sugars and cholesterol.
 At the same time, it’s important to limit highly processed high fat and high sugar foods.